 Русский дом (Ruskii Dom) is a language floor in the International Learning Community for students with an interest in Russian language and culture.
 Residents gather at meals, cook Russian food, go to concerts of Russian music, visit the local Russian food store, watch Russian films, and chat in the hallways about daily life.
 Students of all levels of Russian are welcome.

-The purpose of this Serbian Club is to provide a channel of communication between UW students, faculty, and staff of Serbian background, as well as anyone simply interested in Serbian culture and tradition.
-This club seeks to introduce the UW-Madison community to Serbian history, language and food, while promoting respect and mutual understanding in the multicultural environment of the University.
+The purpose of this club is to provide a channel of communication between Slavic faculty, staff and students, as well as anyone simply interested in the culture and traditions of the Balkan region.
+The club seeks to introduce the UW-Madison community to Slavic culture, history, language and heritage and also promote respect and mutual understanding in the multicultural environment of the University.

 Madison Russian Conversation Table (Русский Стол)

 Russian Table/Русский стол is a group of Russians, Americans, and others living in the Madison area who meet regularly to speak Russian.
 The club meets once a week on Thursdays, 6:00 pm – 8:00 pm, at Barrique’s Cafe, 127 W Washington Ave, Madison, WI.
 The group also occasionally organizes Russian film showings and cooking lessons.
 Russian Table is open to people with any level of experience in Russian.

 Madison Russian School (Русская Школа)